 We are all about providing kids with a whole bunch of different colours, pieces and mixtures so they can explore their own creativite boundaries and explore their own creative thinking within the themes and styles of LEGO® they most enjoy.

-Find out more about Rachel Rowe from The Australian Autism Camp at:
+Find out more about Autism Camp Australia at: